-The National Policy on Rehabilitation of Persons with Disabilities, which appears to pre-date Nigeria's ratification of the CRPD, notes that women with disabilities "suffer double jeopardy" due to both their gender and disability statuses, based on negative attitudes, stereotypes, and lack of understanding of women with disabilities.38 As the Ministry of Women and Social Development notes in this policy, women with disabilities are entitled to love and family but lack educational opportunities, are not encouraged to participate in society, and live in "silent misery."39 Despite acknowledging this increased discrimination, the National Policy on Rehabilities of women with disabilities does not contain any targeted policy measures to ensure the rights of women with disabilities.40 It also does not acknowledge some of the rights violations that women with disabilities disproportionately face, such as gender-based violence, barriers to accessing health services needed primarily by women, such as reproductive health services, or barriers to accessing social services and justice mechanisms, as will be described in more detail below.
+The National Policy on Rehabilitation of Persons with Disabilities, which pre-dates Nigeria's ratification of the CRPD, notes that women with disabilities "suffer double jeopardy" due to both their gender and disability statuses, based on negative attitudes, stereotypes, and lack of understanding of women with disabilities.
+As the Ministry of Women and Social Development notes in this policy, women with disabilities are entitled to love and family but lack educational opportunities, are not encouraged to participate in society, and live in "silent misery."
+Despite acknowledging this discrimination, the National Policy on Rehabilitation of Persons with Disabilities does not acknowledge some of the rights violations women with disabilities disproportionately face, nor does it contain any targeted policy measures to ensure the rights of women with disabilities.

-Nigeria has also adopted specific laws and policies related to violence against women and to HIV/AIDS.
-These laws and policies are outlined in more detail in the sections below.
+Nigeria has also adopted specific laws related to violence against women and to HIV/AIDS.
+These laws are addressed in the sections below.

 III.
-Violations against Women with Disabilities in Nigeria
+Rights Violations against Women with Disabilities in Nigeria